Provider packages¶

 The providers can add custom connection types, extending connection form and handling custom form field behaviour for the connections defined by the provider.

-You can see all custom connections available via community-managed providers in Connections.
+You can see all the custom connections available via community-managed providers in Connections.

 Extra links¶